Background InformationPrint this page

-In 2016, IARC included these new studies in an updated review of the scientific evidence related to coffee and cancer.
-As a result of this review, IARC downgraded the classification of coffee from Group 2B to Group 3, for agents ‘not classifiable as to carcinogenicity to humans’5.
-IARC’s 2016 review found no clear association between coffee intake and cancer at any body site and, in some cases, found evidence that coffee drinking may actually help reduce occurrence of certain cancers.
-IARC cited liver and endometrial cancer as two specific examples where coffee drinking may have a protective effect.
+In 2016, IARC included a large number of new studies in an updated review of the scientific research related to coffee and cancer.
+As a result of this review, IARC downgraded the classification of coffee from Group 2B to Group 3, for agents “not classifiable as to carcinogenicity to humans”1.
+IARC’s 2016 review found no clear association between coffee intake and cancer at any body site.
+IARC’s review also found that reduced risks were seen for cancers of the liver and uterine endometrium1.

 Comprehensive reviews of the data concerning coffee drinking and the risk of cancer at various sites have also been undertaken5-12.
 One, a 2011 meta-analysis of 40 prospective cohort studies, including over 2 million participants across Europe, North America and Asia, which assessed the association between coffee intake and cancer risk in humans quantitatively, found that coffee consumption was not associated with an increased risk of cancer5.
 A 2017 meta-analysis also concluded that coffee consumption was not associated with overall cancer risk 10, and these conclusions were echoed in the data published in 2019 from the UK Biobank (>300,000 participants)12.

-In its Scientific Opinion on the Safety of Caffeine, published in 2015, The European Food Safety Authority concluded that: “caffeine intakes from all sources up to 400 mg per day (about 5.7 mg/kg bw per day for a 70-kg adult) consumed throughout the day do not give rise to safety concerns for healthy adults in the general population.
-No health concerns in relation to acute toxicity, bone status, cardiovascular health, cancer risk or male fertility have been raised by other bodies in previous assessments for this level of habitual caffeine consumption and no new data have become available on these or other clinical outcomes which could justify modifying these conclusions”15.
+In its Scientific Opinion on the Safety of Caffeine, published in 2015, The European Food Safety Authority concluded that: “caffeine intakes from all sources up to 400mg per day (about 5.7mg/kg bw per day for a 70kg adult) consumed throughout the day do not give rise to safety concerns for healthy adults in the general population.
+No health concerns in relation to acute toxicity, bone status, cardiovascular health, cancer risk or male fertility have been raised by other bodies in previous assessments for this level of habitual caffeine consumption and no new data have become available on these or other clinical outcomes which could justify modifying these conclusions”2.